 Interested in text marketing?

-Marketing via SMS has many advantages over mobile or email marketing.
-For one, SMS notifications have much higher open and response rates (8x higher than email).
-Also, customers don’t have to install any new apps to receive SMS notifications — every smartphone is equipped to send and receive SMS messages right out of the box.
+Marketing via text has many advantages over email marketing.
+For one, text notifications have much higher open and response rates (8x higher compared to email).
+Also, customers don’t have to install any new apps to receive text notifications — every smartphone is equipped to send and receive text messages right out of the box.

-Read more about the benefits of SMS messaging and how enterprise clients can use text messages to better engage with customers.
+Read more about the benefits of text messaging and how enterprise clients can use text messages to better engage with customers.